FrancescoRac/Assignment2-RT1/README.md

 ## Simulator

+### ROS

+ROS is an open-source meta-operating system, for robots.
+It provides services that you would expect from an operating system, including:

+* Hardware abstraction;
+* Low-level device control;
+* Imlpementation of commonly-used functionality;
+* Message-passing between processes;
+* Package management.

 ### Gazebo
 Gazebo is a 3D simulator for ROS.
 The robot may be controlled using ROS topics.
 When moving the robot around, information coming from sensor may be visualized in Rviz.